Frequently Asked Questions . . . FAQ

 We understand, and we're here to help.
 If the article doesn't get you there, let us know.
 We take care of our customers.

-This is a question we get a lot, and it is really important, but it's kind of an impossible answer.
-It depends on choices you make when building, and where you have access to materials.
+This is a really important, but nearly impossible to answer.
+It depends on choices you make when building, your values, and where you have access to materials.
 Here are some reasons for saying that:

-- Costs for raw materials change all the time - Especially because of COVID.
+1. Costs for raw materials change all the time.
 For instance, steel prices fluctuate with markets and world demand.
 That drives the cost of materials up and down locally too.

-- The plans have options.
-The options you choose will certainly affect the cost.
+2. The plans have options.
+The options you choose / or don't choose will certainly affect the total cost.

-- There are many levels of components.
-Cheaper parts will obviously make the project cost less than higher-end parts.
+3. There are many levels of components.
+Cheaper parts will obviously make the project cost less, but than higher quality parts can give a better end result.
 Choose parts to meet your needs, longevity desires, and budget.

-- Some people have access to special deals, or even some free parts or materials.
+4. Some people have access to special deals, or even some free parts or material.
 Sometimes you can negotiate discounts in the purchase process.
 It doesn't hurt to ask for a discount.

-Though we'd love to tell you just how much, we don't have enough information.
+While we would love to tell you how much it will cost to build each product, there is not enough information.
 Follow this link to read more about the Cost To Build including ways to save money doing it.
+Then, we have this article about Estimating the Cost.

-A great question - we get a lot.
-Here is the short answer in two parts.
+A great question.
+Here is the short answer in three parts.

-First, the plans are fully engineered at Synthesis Engineering Services, and products made from them will perform as stated -- when built as defined with proper materials, skill, and care in construction.
-Because materials, component choices, options, and construction skill are beyond our control, we are unable to provide an advance certification.
+First, All the plans are fully engineered at Synthesis Engineering Services.
+Products made from them will perform as stated - when built as defined with proper materials, skill, and care in construction.

-Second, in most jurisdictions, certification comes after construction is complete -- when the trailer is inspected for road worthiness and adherence to local laws (axles, tires, lighting, wiring, chains, etc.).
+Third, In most jurisdictions, certification comes after construction is complete - when the trailer is inspected for road worthiness and adherence to local laws (axles, tires, lighting, wiring, chains, etc.).
 They inspect the actual trailer, not the plans.
 They will look at the material, the welds, and all details of how you customize your trailer.
 It is "Certified For Highway Use" by the inspector.

 Side Note: For tiny houses, we recommend that you do the trailer inspection and get it licensed before you build the house on it.